A Gazetteer for the United States and Canada

 An Introduction to Chronicling America

 Chronicling America has been created by the National Digital Newspaper Program (NDNP), which is a partnership between The Library of Congress (LOC) and The National Endowment for the Humanities (NEH).
 The goal of this partnership is to give public access to the newspapers that have been published through-out the history of the United States.
-The information about these newspapers is maintained in an internet accessable database with titles and descriptive information.
+The information about these newspapers are maintained in an internet accessable database with titles and descriptive information.

 Although many issues have already been scanned, the majority of the newspapers have not.
 This is an on-going effort by Chronicling America, with new pages being added and made available on-line.
 As new issues are scanned, we will add those links.